ragueneau/openai-tools/README.md

 # OpenAI Tools

-This repository contains a collection of tools to interact with the OpenAI API.
+This repository contains a collection of tools to interact with and learn the OpenAI API.

 ## Tools